betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 On top of that, many popular package managers in use by developers and users are not as powerful as Spack.
 Most do not support binary variants at all - and are adding them as afterthoughts via package naming extensions, again combinatorial installs and require complex conflict resolutions.

-Indeed, independent if a package manager supports binary variants well, it is tremendously helpful if a package manager with great dependency resolution can just switch *ON* all options that are *potentially* useful for a system at the same time.
+Indeed, independent of whether a package manager supports binary variants well, it is tremendously helpful if a package manager with great dependency resolution can just switch *ON* all options that are *potentially* useful for a system at the same time.
 Consequently, there are fewer modules to build, no environment switching is needed for development, and binary caches can be smaller.

 <img src='../../images/Blog_2209_SoftwareVariants_Spack.png' />[Some of the WarpX compile-time options exposed in the Spack package manager.]